What is cumin focuses on a wonderful spice from Asia.

-I buy a large packet of the seeds from the Indian spice shop; they call it jeera.
+I buy a large packet of the seeds from the Indian spice shop; they call it "jeera."
 Toss a few heaped tablespoons into a heavy frying pan, and turn the temperature up high for about two minutes, shaking it.
 Soon a crackling sound arises, and the most heavenly smoke reminding me of places like Delhi and Mombai.

-Cumin burns easily so I keep shaking the pan and, when they start to darken and the smell is intense filling the whole kitchen with a scent like incense, pour the seeds into the little spice blender.
-Whir it for a second, inhaling deep gulps of the fumes, and we're ready to make hummus.
-I could get high with a little help from friends like this.
+Cumin burns easily so I keep shaking the pan and, when they start to darken and the smell is intense, filling the whole kitchen with a scent like incense, pour the seeds into the little spice-blender.
+Turn the heat off sooner rather than later.

-Having blended the cumin, it's best to preserve immediately either by freezing in small containers, or I find it easier to simply cover the whole with olive oil.
+Having blended the cumin, it's best to preserve it immediately either by freezing in small containers, or I find it easier to simply cover the whole with olive oil.
 That will keep the air out, otherwise it starts oxidising immediately.

-So, when faced with a need for cumin, roast only small quantities at a time.
+So when faced with a need for cumin, roast only small quantities at a time.
 Certainly no more than in the blender below.
-The whole process after all takes less than ten minutes.
+The whole process after all takes less than ten-minutes.
 Done once every couple weeks is hardly an undertaking if you want truly divine hummus with your green salad.

-So, on top of all the greens, add as many coloured salads as you can lay your hands on; below are sweet peppers and tomatoes.
+So on top of all the greens, add as many coloured salads as you can lay your hands on; below are sweet peppers and tomatoes.

 The joy of our authentic hummus recipe is that with a little practice you can make it in only four minutes; what is cumin is a vital ingredient to be understood.

 Then you have enough protein for your lunch without having hams and polonies and other processed meats; it's beyond debate, there's strong research proving they are a leading cause of metastatic disease.
 So says the World Health Organization.